4-DS/.github/profile/README.md

 SinaraML brings together the best of different worlds:

-- Functionality of experiment management solutions such as MLFlow;
+- Functionality of experiment management solutions such as MLFlow
-- Flexibility and simplicity Jupyter Notebooks for data and ML experiments visualization and logging
+- Flexibility and simplicity of Jupyter Notebooks for data and ML experiments visualization and logging
 - Scalability and power of Spark for Data Engineering
-- Flexibility of ETL for working with data
+- Functionaity ML and data Pipelines
 - Out of the box automatic data versioning and traceability (Data Lineage across all ML Pipeline)
 - Model Serving by Data Scientist.
 Data scientists build Docker Images with REST interface without special knowledge about Docker, K8s, SinaraML APIs and REST frameworks.
 The resulting docker images do not require special infrastructure like as K8s or SinaraML servers and can run on any machine with docker installed.
+Model Versioning does not require special Model Storage
 - Out of the box are up to date, carefully selected Python envs for developing both classic ML and Computer Vision model

 The SinaraML framework not only addresses the needs of Data Scientists, but also the needs of MLOps engineers.
 SinaraML has an architecture with minimal operating costs.
 The platform relies heavily on the stateless servers, and the corporate MLOps platform can be implemented without relational and NoSQL DBMS